Sylvia Watson: Municipal politics

 In 2003, Watson ran for city council in (Ward 14), Parkdale–High Park to replace retiring councillor Chris Korwin-Kuczynski.
 Even though she didn't live in the ward, she was known for participating in an affordable housing initiative called the Parkdale Pilot Project.
 She beat her nearest rival, Ed Zielinski (who was endorsed by Korwin-Kuczynski) by 3,988 votes.

 During her three years as councillor, she chaired the Administration Committee, and served as vice-chair of the Budget Advisory Committee.

 Provincial politics

 By-election, 2006

 On June 27, 2006, Watson announced that she would run in a provincial by-election to replace Gerrard Kennedy who was moving on to federal politics.
 Watson based her campaign on the Liberal government's record of investing in education and health care but acknowledged that she was in a tight race considering that the provincial riding encompassed only half her former city riding.

-The campaign became contentious when the Liberals issued a press release claiming that NDP rival, United Church minister Cheri DiNovo had compared the media treatment of Karla Homolka as "comparable to the persecution of Jesus Christ."
+The campaign became contentious when Watson's campaign issued a press release claiming that NDP rival, United Church minister Cheri DiNovo had compared the media treatment of Karla Homolka as "comparable to the persecution of Jesus Christ."
+The accusation was based on a statement taken out of context in a sermon in which DiNovo had suggested Homolka was being used as a scapegoat villain.
+The seemingly desperate attempt to smear an opponent backfired and severely damaged Wilson's campaign.

 DiNovo won the election by 2,288 votes.